adhuliya/knots/compilers/llvm/pass-manager.md

 * BasicBlockPass
 * MachineFunctionPass

+NOTE: The inheritance based PassManager is legacy now.
+But is the default in LLVM 8.0.1.

 Important Files
 ----------------------
 * [`PassRegistry.def`](https://github.com/llvm-mirror/llvm/blob/master/lib/Passes/PassRegistry.def):
-  Registers (and thus has list of) all the core passes that come with LLVM.
+  Registers (and thus has list of) all the core passes that come with LLVM. (for the new PM only)
 * [`PassBuilder.h`](https://llvm.org/doxygen/classllvm_1_1PassBuilder.html#details)
 * [`PassManager.h`](https://github.com/llvm-mirror/llvm/blob/master/include/llvm/IR/PassManager.h)